Georgina Pazcoguin: The Rogue Ballerina

 “There was something about seeing this theatrical ballet – a ballet that was based off the women [being] insects, and exerting their power over the men… It’s very foreshadowing that I would gravitate toward these super strong women on stage in this particular ballet but yeah, that was definitely the moment.
 I was glued.
 Whatever that is, I have to do that ballet, and I have to be IN that ballet.
 And that was the decision… I got my point shoes and started on my way.”

-Little did she know at the time that she would go on to become NYC Ballet’s first Asian American soloist.
-Not that it was an easy path.
-And it was perhaps those hardships along the way that gave rise to her renegade nickname.
+Little did she know at the time that she would go on to become NYC Ballet’s first Asian American soloist – not that it was an easy path.
+But, perhaps it was those hardships along the way that gave rise to her renegade nickname.

 The Rogue Ballerina first came into being when she was a teenager, at an intimate performance in a tiny theatre when she refused to wear a pink tutu, insisting that black was more appropriate for the style of the piece, “I didn’t care if only my closest friends and family were seeing this tiny little gig at home in Altoona – My thought was I’m presenting what I’ve moved away to study for and my ultimate passion and calling, every detail matters.”
 She made such a big deal of it that what started as a joke became an identity.